lktuan/adv_python/book/c1/readme.md

 - pre-calculate parts that do not change over time, outside the loop;
 - reduce the assignment operators.

 We end up writing `evolve_fast` function.
 I also use a `timeit` decorator to measure and compare the time consumed for 2 versions (suggested by [HuyenChip](https://github.com/chiphuyen/python-is-cool?tab=readme-ov-file#6-decorator-to-time-your-functions)).
-The by simply run:
+Then by simply run:

 ```python
 python .\book\c1\particle_simul.py